Kids expected to drive VR demand as parents try to moderate health risks

 - Most parents worry about content and social issues: 70 percent are concerned about sexual or violent content in VR, 67 percent about kids spending “too much time” in VR, and 61 percent are concerned about social isolation.

-- Some VR gear collects dust: 50 percent of parents of 8- to 17-year-olds with VR devices say they haven’t been used in the past week, while only six percent have used VR every day in the past week.
+- Some VR gear collects dust: 50 percent of parents of 8- to 17-year-olds with VR devices say they haven’t been used in the past week, while only 6 percent have used VR every day in the past week.

-- Health concerns are high, accidents are lower: 60 percent of parents said that they were at least somewhat concerned about negative health effects while using VR.
-Between 8 and 13 percent of parents reported that VR device-using kids experienced each of four issues, including eyestrain, dizziness, headache, or bumping into something.
+- Health concerns are fairly high: 60 percent of parents said that they were at least somewhat concerned about negative health effects while using VR.
+Between 8 and 13 percent of parents reported that VR device-using kids experienced each of four issues: eyestrain, dizziness, headache, or bumping into something.

 The full report is available at Common Sense Media’s website after free account registration.
 Parents interested in bringing VR into their homes will find plenty of worthwhile food for thought inside.